Boeing says it's considering temporary layoffs to save cash during the strike by machinists

 Boeing has lost more than $25 billion since the start of 2019, and burned through $4.3 billion in the second quarter of 2024 alone as it stood poised to post another money-losing year.
 The strike will delay deliveries of new planes, which are an important source of cash for the company.

-But workers who have spoken out before and since the Thursday strike vote said they want raises totaling at least 40% and the restoration of bonuses that Boeing proposes to eliminate.
+But workers rejected the recommendation of their own leaders, which had not happenedsince 1995.

-Additional cost-cutting moves spelled out in the chief financial officer's memo included eliminating first- and business-class service for anyone who does travel, and stopping spending on outside consultants.
+Additional cost-cutting moves spelled out in the chief financial officer's memo included eliminating first- and business-class service for anyone on travel that is deemed critical, and stopping spending on outside consultants.

 West also said Boeing plans to make “significant reductions in supplier expenditures” and will stop most supplier purchase orders related to the 737, 767 and 777 airplane models.